 Anime and Manga

-Writer Tsugumi Oba admitted that this was pretty much the way he wrote Death Note: he'd write Light into a massive jam at the end of one chapter, and would then try and figure out how to get him out of it only when time came to write the next one.
+Writer Tsugumi Ohba admitted that this was pretty much the way theynote They keep their identity a secret, which includes their gender wrote Death Note: they'd write Light into a massive jam at the end of one chapter, and would then try and figure out how to get him out of it only when time came to write the next one.

 Bleach: Tite Kubo has admitted to using a combination of this and arc planning.
 However, he is infamous for using this trope and for his special use of Chandler's Law: "When suffering writer's block, introduce a new awesome character to overcome it".
 The trouble is, he doesn't actually introduce a new character, he introduces a new Cast Herd instead.
 Loads and Loads of Characters ensue.